tunabaran/JSONMapper/README.md

 ## INSTALLATION

-1-) Then copy JsonMapper.java to any package in your project.
+1-) Copy JsonMapper.java to any package in your project.

 2-) Add this dependency to App level gradle file.